 Yes.
 While software-related and computer-implemented inventions continue to face challenges as to their patentability and enforceability, these hurdles run contrary to recent USPTO and court data regarding the patentability of software inventions.

-The data indicates that software-related technologies are not only patentable, but also highly enforceable and can survive validity challenges at the Patent Trial and Appeal Board or federal court.
+Despite software patent myths, the data indicates that software-related technologies are not only patentable, but also highly enforceable and can survive validity challenges at the Patent Trial and Appeal Board or federal court.
 As with any technology, a patent holder’s ability to enforce their patent rights begin the moment their patent is issued.

 If an infringing party makes, uses, sells, or imports the subject matter claimed in the issued patent, the patent owner has legal recourse against the infringing party.
 The scope and breadth of any patent rights are defined by the claims granted in the patent.
 If a patent includes broad claim language, then the owner’s right to exclude others is much larger than it would be in the case of a patent with narrow claims.